 A professional designer bases design decisions on research, data, best practices, knowledge of users and the market, and years of experience.
 An amateur or ad-hoc designer (or a “pro” that does a poor job) bases design decisions almost exclusively on their own opinions, experiences, and assumptions.
 We see this night-and-day contrast at its worst in “design by committee” arrangements where the designer-client relationship has spun out of control.

 The takeaway here is that investor’s are going to know (subconsciously, consciously, or both) if your website design is subpar.
 They’ll just feel it.
 And as the evidence shows, they will also make a snap judgement about your company.
 Do not cut corners on the web design process.

 Let’s assume that your website is fast and professionally designed.
 Now your investor can take some time reading content.
 Make sure than your content is concise, scannable, and engaging.
 Here’s another bit of insider advice: web copywriting is an entire industry unto itself and with good reason.
 People don’t read the web the way they read press releases, journals, or books.
 On the web, readers scan.

 More specifically they scan for something to peak their interest and then they scan some more.
 Eventually the site visitor may find something to read in its entirety.
 But most of the time, the visitor is scanning.
 So be very cautious when hiring a web copywriter.
 Writers who do not specialize in web copywriting are often mistaken in thinking that long-form writing is a transferable skill to web writing.

 Mountains of data support the large degree to which people judge companies by their websites.
-I would recommend not having a website at all over a poor one that broadcasts a negative image to the world.
+We recommend not having a website at all over a poor one that broadcasts a negative image to the world.
 If your website isn’t currently outstanding, the good news is that help is readily available.
-The potential to make a positive impression on investors and anybody else with your web design are higher than ever.
+The potential to make a positive impression on investors is very high and we can help.